-Minister for Police, Mick Gentleman, media release 200123, Note: Gentleman is a former CLA member.
+- Minister for Police, Mick Gentleman, media release 200123, Note: Gentleman is a former CLA member.

-Parke sues over alleged derogatory claims
+Parke sues over alleged derogatory eve-of-election claims

 Former Labor MHR Melissa Parke is suing Liberal MHR Dave Sharma (Wentworth, NSW) for defamation over a tweet in which he allegedly accused her of anti-Semitism and "trafficking in conspiracy theories".